siran9091/cybersecurity/README.md

 Dedicated hosting
 A single server is dedicated to a single business customer, who has complete control over the server.
 This gives the customer more authority and control over their website's files.
 Virtual Private Server (VPS) hosting
 A physical server is divided into virtual servers, each of which hosts a website.
-This is a middle ground between shared and dedicated hosting.
+This is a middle ground between shared and dedicated hosting).